Meta

 Images/Videos

-I self host Jellyfin for all my movies and televisual needs.
+I self-host Jellyfin for all my movies and televisual needs.
 It’s got an intuitive design and feels at home next to commercial streaming services.

-All my personal photos, home videos, etc are handled by a self-hosted deployment of Immich.
+All my personal photos, home videos, etc, are handled by a self-hosted deployment of Immich.
 It handles everything quite simply and works well.

 Music

 Music libraries devolve into a mess with disturbing ease.
-I convert all my music to OPUS, process them with beets, then play them with Music Player Dameon (MPD).
+I convert all my music to OPUS, process them with beets, and then play them with Music Player Daemon (MPD).
 I can then use a frontend of my choosing, such as ncmpcpp, and pair it with tools like mpc for assigning keybinds.

 Books

 Currently I manage my extensive e-book collection with Calibre, although it is showing its age in a few places.
 I pair it with The StoryGraph for tracking read books and sourcing recommendations.
+I read my books on my Kindle 3 running modified software for a better reading experience.

 Gaming

 I like to do a bit of gaming in my ‘spare’ time, so I’ve got a bit setup.
 I end up spending the bulk of my games on my Xbox Series S simply as a result of convenience.
-I do also keep some other consoles around, including my Xbox 360 E, PlayStation Vita 2K, and Nintendo DS, although they see scarce use.
+I do also keep some other consoles around, including my Xbox 360 E, PlayStation Vita 2000, and Nintendo DS, although they see scarce use.

 My preferred platform, even if not the most played, is PC.
 Most of my PC games live on Steam, although I’ve got pretty extensive libraries on GOG, Epic Games, and Amazon Gaming, which I manage through the Heroic Games Launcher.
 I also have Prism Launcher for my occasional Minecraft needs and GameMode to keep everything running smoothly.